petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 <a name="learn-how-to-use-type-and-typography-online"/>
 ## Learn how to use type and typography online

 The use of type in websites using CSS has many issues to check on for typographers and graphic designers.
 Why select one typeface and not the other?
 How to address OpenType Features?
 How to make optimal usage of Variable Fonts technology in web pages?
-Study and exercises can adhance the selection and usage of type in websites.
+Study and exercises can enhance the selection and usage of type in websites.

 ~~~
 box = box.newInfo()